dhall-lang/dhall-lang/standard/types.md

     Γ ⊢ ([ a ] : Optional A) : Optional A

-Note that the above rules forbid an `Optional` elements that is a `Type`.
+Note that the above rules forbid an `Optional` element that is a `Type`.
 More generally, if the element type is not a `Type` then that is a type error.

 If the element is present and does not match the type annotation then that is a